Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 - [Encrypt asynchronously](#encryp-asynchronously)
 - [Decrypt asynchronously](#decrypt-asynchronously)

-> Note : You should add "System.in.read()" or "Thread.sleep()" after the function calls in the main class/thread to allow async functions/operations to execute and finish before the main application/thread exits.
+> Note : You should add `System.in.read()` or `Thread.sleep()` after the function calls in the main class/thread to allow async functions/operations to execute and finish before the main application/thread exits.

 ### Create a key asynchronously
 Create a key to be stored in the Azure Key Vault.